stephanie-fan/2017-summer-main/assignment/README.md

 TL;DR: Start early!

-Each assignment is due at 11:59pm Pacific on Wednesdays.
+Each assignment is due at 11:59pm Pacific on Wednesdays, unless otherwise stated.

 - [Assignment 0](a0/) (Course Set-Up) - due end of Week 1 (May 17, 11:59 pm Pacific)
 - [Assignment 1](a1/) (Info Theory and TensorFlow) - due end of Week 2 (May 24, 11:59 pm Pacific)